azure-buddy/azure-buddy-online-website/content/tips-tricks/intro-nuclei-azure/index.md

 ### Get familiar with the Network Vulnerability Scanning capabilities

 Let's first start using Nuclei as a simple *network vulnerability scanner* against a *single web host*, such as your own website.
 This is the easiest way to get familiar with `Nuclei` as Pentesting tool.
-In more real-life scenarios you may use a target list '*-l file*', which can even contain *multiple targets* to scan.
+In more real-life scenarios you may use a target list '*-l file*' parameter, which can even contain *multiple targets* to scan.

 Example below shows how you can execute a scan against **Azure Buddy Online**, which is actually a *Hugo-based* static website hosted on **Github**.